ImmuSystems-Lab/Comparing-H5N1-H1N1-Infections-With-Modeling/README.md

 ### Figure 7
 ![Figure 7](/Plotting/Fig%207%20-%20Model%204%20v%2B%20Fits/Fig%207.png)
 Model 4 output for minimum energy parameter set (line) for virus related parameter independent (V) and corresponding training data (markers) for H1N1 (top row) and H5N1 (bottom row).
-Data from Shoemaker et al [^6] are shown with the standard error associated with triplicate data points per timepoint.
+Data from Shoemaker et al [^6] are shown with the standard error associated with triplicate data points per timepoint.The code for this figure is the same as Figure 5, with different parameter values.

 [^6]: [doi:10.1371/journal.ppat.1004856](https://doi:10.1371/journal.ppat.1004856)